 5153.206-91 Format for justification and approval for other than full and open competition.

 Use the justification and approval format at 5153.303-5 to support justifications for other than full and open competition in accordance with the Competition in Contracting Act as implemented in the FAR.
 Contracting officers shall tailor the justification and approval format to accommodate other type justifications in accordance with the FAR approval thresholds and required content.
 Do not use letterhead for this document.
 The approval page is separate from the certifications.

+5153.206-92 Format for Determination and Findings for other than full and open competition.
+(DPC 2023-O0003 Class Deviation—Temporary Authorizations for Covered Contracts Related to Ukraine).

+See AFARS 5153.303-11 for determination and findings sample format.

 5153.213 Simplified acquisition procedures.

 5153.213-70 Completion of DD Form 1155, order for supplies or services.